 Do you think investing in reverse logistics could hamper your business’s overall profits?
 Not if you do it the right way.
 Get in touch with our dedicated team of experts for more insights on how we can help you plan your reverse logistics strategy.

 In the case of returns, the speed of liquidations is the deciding factor for the level of value recovered.
 When the goods returned are processed in real time, retailers can ensure value maximization from the merchandise returns.

 Flexible return portions

 Just like the purchase process, retailers must aim to make the returns process hassle-free and as easy as possible.
-This can be achieved by giving customers the opportunity to process their returns through on-demand mail or even collection and drop-off at a store in the convenient location.
-This kind of flexible return options will help retailers increase their online sales and gain a delighted and loyal customer base.
+This can be achieved by giving customers the opportunity to process their returns through on-demand mail or even collection and drop-off at a store in a convenient location.
+This kind of flexible return option will help retailers increase their online sales and gain a delighted and loyal customer base.

 Liberal returns policy

 Although a liberal returns policy is essential, several retailers have already begun reevaluating their returns policy.
 The recurring new product drops are one of the major reasons why retailers are taking such steps.
 Many retailers are even cutting short the period of return from 90 days to 35 days.
 Such strict measures will also reduce the return of used or post-purchase damaged returns.